flosell/lambdacd-testng/README.md

 # LambdaCD-TestNG

-Clojure library to display TestNG reports at the top of a LambdaCD step
+Clojure library to display TestNG reports at the top of a LambdaCD step.

 ## Usage